DuskSystems/wayfind/README.md

 ### Benchmarks

-All benchmarks ran on a M1 Pro laptop.
+All benchmarks ran on a M1 Pro laptop running Asahi Linux.

 Check out our [codspeed results](https://codspeed.io/DuskSystems/wayfind/benchmarks) for a more accurate set of timings.